Chiefs fans find lacklustre Soweto derby performance hard to swallow

-I came to this match to cover football as usual, but such was the anger and bitterness lingering amongst the Kaizer Chiefs supporters that I could have well ended the day as a war corresponded if this match didn’t end in a stalemate
+I came to this match to cover football as usual, but such was the lingering anger and bitterness among Kaizer Chiefs supporters that I could well have ended the day as a war correspondent if this match didn’t end in a stalemate

 A 0-0 draw is still a bad result, especially for Chiefs who are ending an unprecedented ninth season without a trophy.